Class Schedule

 Day 15.
 June 2: Final Exam

-The final exam conceptually covers everything from lecture notes 1 to 9, emphasizing the lecture notes 5--9 (discrete and continuous probability distribution and statistical inferences).
+The final exam conceptually covers everything from lecture notes 1 to 9, emphasizing the lecture notes 5--9

 How to prepare for the Final Exam: